top of page

 Practical Tips for Tenants

-Negotiate Lease Terms: Aim for longer leases to avoid frequent increases, when possible.
+1. Negotiate Lease Terms: Aim for longer leases to avoid frequent rent increases.

-Look For Efficiency: Seek energy-efficient rentals to offset utility costs.
+4. Look For Efficiency: Seek energy-efficient rentals to help reduce utility costs.

-Seek Assistance: Explore local rental assistance programs during high-inflation periods.
+5. Seek Assistance: Explore local rental assistance programs, especially when inflation is high.

 Final Thoughts

-Inflation affects everyone in the rental market, but with transparent communication, planning, and mutual understanding, landlords and tenants in Livingston County, Novi, Ann Arbor and throughout the country can thrive despite economic shifts.
+Inflation influences all aspects of the rental market.
+Yet, with transparency, careful planning, and mutual understanding, landlords and tenants in Livingston County, Novi, Ann Arbor, and beyond can adapt and thrive, even amidst economic fluctuations.

-If you found this helpful, share it with someone who could benefit!
+If you found this article helpful, please share it with someone who might benefit!

 Want More?